 After years of denial, and unwillingness to discuss these monumental issues, it now seems the world and its G8 leaders have now decided to acknowledge the icebergs, which our titanic civilisation is heading towards.
 The gargantuan issues ever to confront humanity, i.e. Peak oil and global heating, are out in the open now and finally being discussed by mainstream politics.

 Barack Obama’s willingness to be open and honest may finally be the cornerstone to change, which as our own coalition governments backward policies on the green issue’s and alternative technologies show, strongly suggest George Osbourne and David Cameron may be incompetent.

-The, self-proclaimed; “greenest government ever” has in two short years of office attempted to undermine our homegrown alternative technology industries, just before the rest of the world’s superpowers embrace them.
-For a government obsessed with growth and job creation, it seems unbelievable that they could not see the largest opportunity in growth and exports since the birth of the digital revolution.
+The self-proclaimed; “greenest government ever” has in two short years of office attempted to undermine our homegrown alternative technology industries, just before the rest of the world’s superpowers embrace them.
+For a government obsessed with growth and job creation, it seems unbelievable that they could not see the largest opportunity for growth and exports since the birth of the digital revolution.

 The problem of escalating energy costs domestically and commercially will continue to dominate the headlines over the next few years, as with our governments and utility companies own admissions, will see the average household energy bills rise from today’s £1,200 to £2,000 per year by 2020.
 This conservative estimate is based on no-unexpected shocks within the supply chain system.

 The time has come to be serious about self-generation